cimnine/yk-totp/README.md

 to store the password for unlocking your YubiKey in your system's keyring, whereas `ykman` stores your password in it's config file.
-(While the password is stored as `PBKDF2HMAC`-hash and not in plain-text, this hash is all that is required to get to your 2FA but this hash is not protected in anyway.)
+(While the password is stored as `PBKDF2HMAC`-hash and not in plain-text, this hash is all that is required to get to your 2FA, yet this hash is not protected in anyway.)

 This allows `yk-totp` to be used in other tools (like in an [Alfred Worflow][alred-wf]) which don't offer facilities to store or enter a password,